Chart Color Schemes

 Mount Louisa is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Mount Louisa's dwelling structure in the latest Census showed 96.4% houses and 3.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 81.3% houses and 18.7% other dwellings.
+Mount Louisa's dwelling structure, as per the latest Census, comprised 96.4% houses and 3.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Qld's 81.3% houses and 18.7% other dwellings.
 Home ownership in Mount Louisa was at 21.5%, with mortgaged dwellings at 44.7% and rented ones at 33.8%.
 The median monthly mortgage repayment was $1,626, exceeding Non-Metro Qld's average of $1,517.
-The median weekly rent in Mount Louisa was $350, higher than Non-Metro Qld's figure of $305.
-Nationally, Mount Louisa's mortgage repayments were lower at $1,626 compared to Australia's average of $1,863, and rents were also lower at $350 against the national figure of $375.
+The median weekly rent in Mount Louisa was $350, compared to Non-Metro Qld's $305.
+Nationally, Mount Louisa's mortgage repayments were lower at $1,626 than the Australian average of $1,863, and rents were less at $350 than the national figure of $375.

 Frequently Asked Questions - Housing